quantprofessionals/eduquant.nl/content/courses/MoC/index.md

 #### Example case studies

-For this course, examples of case studies are
+For this module, examples of case studies are

  * Identify major potential sources of uncertainty, given documentation of a PD estimation methodology
  * Compare the strengths and weaknesses of alternative MoC estimation approaches related to representativeness